 You are reminded that the incidence of HIV AIDS is very high in the countries through which we travel.
 Sexual contact and dirty needles are the main ways that the disease is spread.
 Do take all necessary precautions.
 Use condoms.
-If you have to have any kind of injection, do ensure that the needle is unwrapped in front of you.
+If having an injection do ensure that the needle is unwrapped in front of you.

 You are advised also that the waterborne bilharzia parasite is present in many bodies of fresh water in Africa including sections of Lake Malawi.
+Bilharzia can be serious.
+Once diagnosed it is treatable but of course it is best to avoid getting infected.
 It is recommended also to have a medical check up including a blood test particularly to check for bilharzia upon your return from your safari as a precaution.